 Rivers of Solidarity Dual Diploma in Art and Expressive Arts Therapy

-This is an intensive program spanning the course of two to three summer intensives, online coursework, practicum experience, ongoing supervision, and academic support to specialize in an area of personal interest through the preparation of a final project and a final thesis.
-You will complete all of our compulsory courses in this combined art therapy and expressive arts therapy diploma program to receive training in both Art Therapy and Expressive Arts Therapy!
-This is a 700+ hour program.
-Students will complete the Art Therapy practicum requirement of 700 hours (300 direct client contact hours), plus an additional 200 direct client contact hours to meet the Expressive Arts Therapy practicum requirement.
+This is an intensive program spanning the course of two to three summer intensives, online coursework, practicum experience, ongoing individual and group supervision, affinity groups, and academic and writing support to specialize in an area of personal interest through the preparation of a final project and a final thesis.
+Students will complete all of our compulsory courses in this combined diploma program to receive training in both Art Therapy and Expressive Arts Therapy!
+This is a 800+ hour program, in which students will complete the Art Therapy practicum requirement of 700 hours (300 direct client contact hours), plus an additional 200 direct client contact hours to meet the Expressive Arts Therapy practicum requirement.

 Rivers of Solidarity Expressive Arts Certificate